Marinho (footballer, born 1990): Internacional and loans

 On 30 December 2008, Marinho signed a five-year deal with fellow top tier club Internacional.
 Making his debut the following 5 February in a 4–1 Campeonato Gaúcho home routing of Canoas, he was only used rarely during his spell at the club.

 In 2011, Marinho served loan stints at Caxias and Paraná, respectively.
 He scored his first senior goal with the latter on 22 October, in a 3–4 Série B loss at Ponte Preta.

 Marinho was again loaned out in the following years, representing Goiás in 2012 and Ituano in 2013.

-Náutico / Ceará
+Náutico and Ceará

 On 8 January 2014, Marinho signed permanently for Náutico.
 He was sparingly used during his time at the club, scoring his first goal for Timbu in a 3–1 win at Salgueiro for the Campeonato Pernambucano on 27 March.

 On 23 December 2014, Marinho's agent confirmed his agreement with Ceará for the following campaign.
 He scored his first goal for the club on 11 March 2015, the game's only in a Copa do Nordeste home success over Ríver.

 Marinho scored two goals in his first four league matches for Vovô.
 In his fifth, a 3–3 home draw against Santa Cruz, he scored a double, but gained national recognition due to his live post-match interview, where he said a bad word after knowing he was suspended for the following match due to a celebration in one of the goals and became a national meme.